vsl-dev/wisia/README.md

 # Wisia
-Wisia is a basic search engine powered with Google!
+Wisia is a basic search engine powered with Google! **Only for PC**

 # Screenshots